Back

 CELPIP General vs General LS: Which Test Do You Need?

-Pick wrong, and you've spent the fee and a test day for nothing.
+Pick wrong and you've spent the fee and a test day for nothing.
 So the real question isn't which test is easier.
-Which application is sitting in front of you?
+It's which application is sitting in front of you.

 CELPIP General vs General LS at a Glance